bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 <!--, previously used at the [UC ' Multibody Dynamics course](https://moorepants.github.io/mae223/).
 -->

-Although _physics.mechanics_ provides functionality for deriving equations of motion using [Lagrange’s method](https://docs.sympy.org/latest/modules/physics/mechanics/lagrange.html), this course aims for the student to follow the standard mathematical notation and procedures to produce them in the same way they would have done on paper.
+Although _physics.mechanics_ provides functionality for deriving equations of motion using [Lagrange’s method](https://docs.sympy.org/latest/modules/physics/mechanics/lagrange.html), this course aims for the student to follow the standard mathematical notation and procedures, as they would have done on paper.
-The idea is to make the student can verify each step of the process and only later rely on functions that made around these steps avoiding any _black box_ unbeknown to them.
+The idea is to ensure that students can verify each step of the process and only later rely on functions built around these steps, avoiding any _black box_.

-We want to emphasise that the course is not about teaching programming, nor about high-performance modelling of mechanical systems.
+We would like to emphasise that the course is not about teaching programming, nor about high-performance modelling of mechanical systems.
 The aim of employing the computer is to free-up students from the repetitive nature of the calculations, so they can focus on the physical aspects of the problems.
 The deliberate decision that everything get solved by code, even the earliest examples, aims to reinforce the advice given to students to avoid solving the initial problem sets on paper.
 Some students did so at earlier editions of the course did so only to got stuck while solving later more complex problems without the computer help.